Privatehive/pLabels/README.md

 Just running pLabels AppImage should be enough but...

+* Make sure [FUSE](https://github.com/AppImage/AppImageKit/wiki/FUSE) is installed.
+* If nothing happens, run pLabels from terminal.
+The error message provides information about the problem.
 * If the printer is not found, put this [71-brother-ptouch.rules](https://github.com/Privatehive/pLabels/blob/40ed233bdd0af4f758ec179224aff3cd95a1435e/share/71-brother-ptouch.rules) udev rule file into the /etc/udev/rules.d dir